MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-users-across-their-lifecycle.md

 2. This action flows into Yammer as well, and the previously deactivated user in Yammer is reactivated.

+## User profile information

-## Yammer user profile update from Azure Active Directory
+The user profile experience differs depending on whether or not the account is connected to Azure Active Directory (Azure AD).

+### For AAD-connected accounts

 Office 365 uses the cloud-based service Azure Active Directory (Azure AD) to manage users.
-You can either manage users directly in the cloud or use [Understanding Office 365 identity and Azure Active Directory](https://support.office.com/article/06a189e7-5ec6-4af2-94bf-a22ea225a7a9) to create and synchronize users/groups from your on-premises environment.
+You can either manage users directly in the cloud or use [Understanding Office 365 identity and Azure Active Directory](https://support.office.com/article/06a189e7-5ec6-4af2-94bf-a22ea225a7a9) to create and synchronize users and communities or groups from your on-premises environment.

 When Office 365 users who are new to Yammer access Yammer for the first time using their Azure AD credentials, a Yammer user is created, and the Yammer user profile is populated with the Azure AD user properties.
 And when the user's profile properties are edited in Azure AD, they are updated in the existing user's Yammer profile.
-Say, the user's department changed in Azure AD, this change will be reflected in Yammer as well.
+Say, the user's department changed in Azure AD, they will appear in Yammer as well.

 Users have a profile in both Office 365 and in Yammer.